Toshihiko-tan/momi3/docs/tutorial.rst

 In the following examples, we will infer three types of parameters: population sizes, split times, and migration rates.

-**Note**: Inference with large sample sizes may be slow.
+**Note**: Inference with large sample sizes using SFS may be slow.
 Consider reducing the number of samples when running locally.
 For reference, in all the examples below, I used a sample size of 10 and ran them locally on a MacBook with an M2 chip.
 The runtime is usually around 10-15 seconds.
 Simply bumping this number to 20 results in a 5 minute runtime.

 To visually inspect how the likelihood changes (and assess reliability), we define a helper function to plot the results: